tomas/needle/README.md

 }

 needle.post('https://my.app.com/endpoint', 'foo=bar', options, function(err, resp) {
-  // you can pass params as a string or as an object });
+  // you can pass params as a string or as an object.
+});
 ```